 - Develop relationships with professionals that will become a part of your network.

 - Relevant experience that adds credibility to your resume.

 Steps to Planning an Internship

 What if I’m not sure what kind of work I want to do?

-- Make an appointment to see a career counselor in the Career Development Center.
+- Make an appointment to see a Career Educator in the Career Development Center.
 They can help you identify your interests and strengths, provide information about common careers associated with your major and help you brainstorm ideas.
-Call 651-962-6761.
+To schedule an appointment, please complete this form.